Hiiu Lõvi Apartment Buildings

-“Hiiu” is an ongoing residential development by OÜ Tardamel located in Tallinn, Estonia.
-The complex includes 8,500 m² of residential units – 23 apartments (phase 1 – built) and 10 single-family residences (currently under construction), all integrated into the surrounding landscape of the Tallinn’s picturesque historic garden neighborhood of Nõmme.
-The project was defined by its site and the local zoning regulations which restricted the amount of developable space to a maximum of 33 housing units (600 m2 of plot area per unit) with a very low total FAR.
+The first phase of the Hiiu-Lõvi residential development consisted of five small apartment buildings, all integrated into the surrounding landscape of the Tallinn’s picturesque historic garden neighborhood of Nõmme.
+The project was defined by its site and the local zoning regulations which restricted the amount of developable space to a maximum of 33 housing units.
 Thus, the overall concept of the project became to be “Buildings in the park”.

 Using copper was also dictated by the will of the architects to merge the roofs and walls of the buildings.
 In Nõmme, the picturesque historic area of Tallinn, the zoning regulations restrict the maximum bulk of buildings to two floors with a half-floor attic.
-While typically this results in a default gable-roof typology, Alver Architects used the restriction as a creative form-generating tool, while using copper to visually merge the walls and the roofs of the buildings.
-The result is a development which while conforming to the regulations, still boasts a unique character, and generates extra value for the developer.
+Alver Architects used the restriction as a creative form-generating tool.